assecosee/see.asee.FreemiumAppProtector/README.md

 - Guards against unauthorized screen recording attempts on iOS Devices.

 ## Obfuscation
-- Component that is responsible for obfuscation of application code to improve the application resilience to static reverse engineering.
+- Component that is responsible for obfuscation of application code and strings to improve the application resilience to static reverse engineering.

 ## App integrity check
 - Detects malicious modifications of iOS and Android mobile applications